 Can I use a blow dryer to dry my shoes without destroying them?

-Yes, it is possible to use a blow dryer to dry your shoes.
+Yes, using a blow dryer to dry your shoes is possible.
 However, it is essential to be careful and use the blow dryer on a low or medium heat setting to avoid damaging the shoes or causing them to become too hot to wear.
 Important to note is to remove the insoles before dying your shoes

 How long does it take to dry shoes with a blow dryer?